samybob1/down-checker/README.md

 * Add your websites (file __launcher.php__ : `public static $websites`).
 * Launch with `php launcher.php` or `php launcher.php > output.log`.

+# Configure a cron job

+Add an entry to your crontab (with `crontab -e`).
+Example :

+    */15 * * * * php /path/to/down-checker/launcher.php > /path/to/cron/down-checker/output.log

+The cron job will be executed each 15 minutes.

 # Example

 #### Configuration :